nanoc/nanoc.app/content/doc/rules.md

 * A preprocessor could set a `language_code` attribute based on the item path.
 An item such as `/en/about/` would get an attribute `language_code` equal to `'en'`.
 This would eliminate the need for helpers such as `language_code_of`.

 * A preprocessor could create new (in-memory) items for a given set of items.
 This can be useful for creating pages that contain paginated items.

+## Post-processing

+The <span class="filename">Rules</span> file can contain a `#postprocess` block.
+This post-process block is executed after the site is compiled.
+Post-processing is useful to model tasks that are tricky to model in Nanoc’s workflow, such as updating a search index.
+For example:

+    #!ruby
+    postprocess do
+      items.select(&:modified).each do |item|
+        update_search_index(item.path, item.compiled_content(snapshot: :last))
+      end
+    end